 The browser saves your opened tabs and windows and reopens them automatically when it restarts.
 Your Incognito windows won't reopen when Chrome restarts.
 If you'd prefer not to restart right away, click Not now.
 The next time you restart your browser, the update will be applied.

-Visit chrome://settings/help to confirm that Chrome is up to date.
+You can repeat steps 1 and 2 to confirm that Chrome is up to date:

 By default, Microsoft Edge automatically updates when you restart your browser.
 However, should you need to manually download an update, here are the steps.